preyneyv/blog/_posts/2024-11-02-doing-less-with-more.md

 ---
 layout: post
-title: "I Waited For 10 Billion Cycles and All I Got Was This Loading Screen"
+title: "I Waited 10 Billion Cycles and All I Got Was This Loading Screen"
 tags: software-philosophy
 ---